Automattic/jetpack/readme.txt

 * Markdown — Allows you to compose posts and comments with links, lists, and other styles using regular characters and punctuation marks.
 Markdown is used by writers and bloggers who want a quick and easy way to write rich text without having to take their hands off the keyboard.
 * Notifications — Receive notifications for new comments and Likes in your admin bar and on your mobile device.
 * oEmbed Support — easily embed images, posts, and links from Facebook and Instagram.
-* Pinterest Block — Allows you to embed boards, profiles, and pins to your site.
 * Plugin Management — Allows easy site maintenance by choosing which plugins update automatically.
 * Post by Email — Publish posts using any mail client.
 * Protect — Protect your site from traditional and distributed brute force login attacks.
 * Publicize — Share new posts on social media networks automatically, or schedule future shares with custom messages.
-* Recurring Payments — Add a payment button specifically for a recurring donation, using Stripe as the payment gateway.
 * Related Posts  — Show contextual posts your visitors might be interested in reading after they’re done with their current post.
 * Secure Auth —  Secure WordPress.com powered login used by millions of sites with optional 2FA (two factor authentication) for extra protection.
 * Security Scanning — Anti-virus, malware, and threat detection for your WordPress site with automated resolution.